nandor23/UaDetector/README.md

   <a href="https://nandor23.github.io/UaDetector/"><strong>📚 Documentation</strong></a>
 </p>

-UaDetector is a fast and precise user agent parser for .NET, built on top of the largest and most up-to-date user agent database from the [Matomo Device Detector](https://github.com/matomo-org/device-detector) project.
+UaDetector is a fast and accurate user agent parser for .NET, built on the largest and most up-to-date user agent database from the [Matomo Device Detector](https://github.com/matomo-org/device-detector) project.
 It identifies browsers, operating systems, devices, clients, and bots.